ASTHAMISHRA4/ASTHAMISHRA4/README.md

 - 👀 I’m interested in problem solving, writing and music.
 - 🌱 I’m currently a MS Grad @USC majoring in Computer Science
 - 💞️ I’m looking for Internship opportunities for Summer'22
-- 📫 How to reach me at asthamishra.me
+- 📫 Reach me at asthamishra.me